ncatlab/nlab-content/pages/5/0/0/7/7005/content.md

 ## References
  {#References}

-The earliest occurrence of the univalence axiom is due to, under the name "universe extensionality"
+The earliest occurrence of the univalence axiom is due -- under the name "universe extensionality" -- to:

 * {#HofmannStreicher98} [[Martin Hofmann]], [[Thomas Streicher]], Section 5.4 of:  _The groupoid interpretation of type theory_, in: [[Giovanni Sambin]] et al. (eds.), *Twenty-five years of constructive type theory*, Proceedings of a congress, Venice, Italy, October 19-21, 1995.
 Oxford: Clarendon Press.
 Oxf.
 Logic Guides. **36** (1998) 83-111   &lbrack;[ISBN:9780198501275](https://global.oup.com/academic/product/twenty-five-years-of-constructive-type-theory-9780198501275), [ps](http://www.mathematik.tu-darmstadt.de/~streicher/venedig.ps.gz), [[HofmannStreicherGroupoidInterpretation.pdf:file]]&rbrack;

-These authors formulate almost the modern univalence axiom; the only difference is the lack of a coherent definition of [[equivalence in homotopy type theory|equivalence]].
+The only issue is that these authors refer to a subtly incorrect type of [[equivalences in homotopy type theory]] (see [there](equivalence+in+type+theory#TheIssueWithQuasiInverses) for details).

+It is this notion of [[equivalence in homotopy type theory]] which was fixed by [[Vladimir Voevodsky]] (...reference?), ever since the univalence axiom is widely attributed to him.

-The univalence axiom has famously come to be attributed to [[Vladimir Voevodsky]], though early documentation is hard to come by:
+Early documentation of the univalence axiom in modern form is hard to come by:

-The first technical understanding of univalence in simplicial sets seems to be due to:
+The first technical understanding of (the semantics of) univalence in simplicial sets seems to be due to:

 * {#Bousfield06} [[Aldridge Bousfield]], [email to VV from 01 May 2006 10:10:30 CDT](https://groups.google.com/g/homotopytypetheory/c/K_4bAZEDRvE/m/YSQz-jJ_AAAJ) $[$[[BousfieldOnUnivalence.jpg:file]]$]$